HOME > Environment > Efforts for Preventing Global Warming > Expanding use of non-fossil energy sources

 Development and expansion of the use of renewable energy sources

-For example, the electric utilities are developing mega-solar power generation plants (large-scale photovoltaic power generation plants) in addition to the
+For example, the electric companies are developing mega-solar power generation plants (large-scale solar power generation plants) in addition to the efforts such as utilizing woody biomass fuel at their existing coal-fred power plants.

 Japanese electric power companies have been purchasing electricity generated from the solar and wind power systems of our customers, and thus renewable energy sources account for about 10% of total electricity.

-The feed-in tarif system for renewable energy will commence in July 2012, whereupon the electric power companies will be obliged to buy such electricity at a fixed price for a certain period.
+The feed-in tariff system for renewable energy will commence in July 2012, whereupon the electric power companies will be obliged to buy such electricity at a fixed price for a certain period.
 The cost of purchasing such electricity shall finally be borne by customers in the form of surcharge basically in proportion to the amount of electricity consumption.
 Details of the system including option pricing and terms are to be decided by the Japanese Government.

-CO2 Emission Intensity
+CO2 Emission factor

 Page Top